uchijima-ns/backlog-mcp-server/README.md

 ### Option 1: Install via Docker

-The easiest way to use this MCP server is through MCP configuration for Claude Desktop or Cline :
+The easiest way to use this MCP server is through MCP configuration for Claude Desktop or Cline:

 1. Open Claude Desktop or Cline settings
 2. Navigate to the MCP configuration section